Maryna2019/Rizor-company/README.md

 # Rizor-company
 Have created web-site for company which distributes scooters.
+HTML5, CSS3, SASS, BEM metodology